mursya/bem-news/bemup-promo/bemup-promo.en.md

 More than **50 frontend developers** and IT leaders from Moscow, Ekaterinburg, Orenburg, Ivanovo, Serpukhov, Obninsk, Volgograd came to meetup.

-Watch how we did it in a promo video.
+Watch how we did it in a promo video with English subtitles.

 <iframe width="560" height="315" src="//www.youtube.com/embed/4jrUgqMlvP0" frameborder="0" allowfullscreen></iframe>

-If you use BEM technologies in your projects and want to share it with us, write us at info@bem.info
+If you use BEM technologies in your projects and want to share your experience with us, write us at info@bem.info

 Photos from the event are available [here](http://bitly.com/bemup-photo).